Captain America (Ultimate Marvel character): Ultimate Comics Ultimates

 Ultimate Cap is largely absent during the series of events initiated by Reed Richards, leading to the destruction of Washington and death of POTUS Barack Obama.
 He returns to assist new President Howard during the events of "Divided they Fall."
 The US is on the brink of civil war as some States decide to leave the Union, and the legitimacy of President Howard is being put into question.

-Captain America takes on the role of being the President of the United States after being made a write-in candidate in Issue 16 and reunites the warring states of America."
+Captain America takes on the role of being the President of the United States after being made a write-in candidate and reunites the warring states of America."

 Return

-When Maker collaborated with High Evolutionary to destroy the Superflow that kept the different universes separate in order to merge them into one reality, the Ultimates members Captain America, Iron Man, Giant-Man, Wasp, and Hulk were revived where they were to help Eternity fight the First Firmament.
+When the Maker collaborated with High Evolutionary to destroy the Superflow that kept the different universes separate in order to merge them into one reality, the Ultimates members Captain America, Iron Man, Giant-Man, Wasp, and Hulk were revived where they were to help Eternity fight the First Firmament.
 When Earth-616's version of the Ultimates arrived on Counter-Earth to confront Maker about his actions, he ordered the Earth-1610 Ultimates to attack.
 As both versions of Ultimates concluded that there is no reason to fight each other, Maker killed the Earth-1610 Captain America for disobeying his orders.

 Captain America later turns up alive with the Ultimates when it is shown that Earth-1610 has been recreated.

+However, following the events of Absolute Carnage and King in Black, when The Maker finally finds passage back to his native dimension via a chronal Portal gateway of his own invention, as well as utilizing the codexes of many of the Symbiotes he'd obtained, Earth-1610, he finds his alternate New York devastated and burning from an undisclosed cataclysm.
+As such, the fate of Ultimate Captain America, as well as all the rest of the Ultimate Universe's superheroes and villains, or even populists, are left unknown.